rsarwar87/xdma_dsc_byp_cltr/README.md

 may be connected to PS/Microblace or controlled from the host throught the PCIe to AXI-Lite Master Interface.

+It works with both streaming and memory mapped mode.
+For C2H transfer, allocated a continuous memory for DMA using the mem="XX" boot parameter at known physical address, and set that address as the starting destination address on the FPGA.
+For H2C, you probably still need to ensure a single memory block, and set that address as the starting source address.

+The IP provisions:

+1. cyclic transfer

+2. max buffer size of 250 MB

+3. a 32-bit repeat counter to allocate the number of times the transfer is to be repeated.
+Hence the Maximum transfer size per request is 250*4294967296 MB.
+The IP breaks down the request into smaller packets accodring to the Max buffer/packet limits

 It has 8 words to control the IP:

     signal slv_reg0	:std_logic_vector(C_S_AXI_DATA_WIDTH-1 downto 0);